Simron-Bhuyan/Team-SPARKS-Command-Line-tool-WEATHER-FORECASTING/README.md

 The Weather Information Tool is a helpful utility for checking weather and temperature information.
 It offers command-line interactivity, flexibility with units, and a user-friendly display.
 You can explore and customize the code to suit your specific needs.

+**Future Scope**
+1. Implementing more features like weather conditions like moisture content and more.